vincentxbui/cs283/4-ShellP2/questions.md

 4. What is the purpose of calling wait() in the parent process after forking?
 What would happen if we didn’t call it?

     > **Answer**:  The purpose of calling wait() in the parent process after forking is to wait for the child process to be done executing before continuing.
-If wait() was not called, there could be leaks and issues as a result.
+If wait() is not called, there could be leaks and issues as a result.

 5. In the referenced demo code we used WEXITSTATUS().
 What information does this provide, and why is it important?